PLANT FINDER

 Sunlight:

-Hardiness Zone: 5 Description: A tart apple with bright green skin, considered among the best for cooking; eating apples are high maintenance and need a second pollinator; the perfect combination of accent and fruit tree, needs well-drained soil and full sun Edible Qualities Granny Smith Apple is a small tree that is commonly grown for its edible qualities.
+Hardiness Zone: 5 Description: A tart apple with bright green skin, considered among the best for cooking; eating apples are high maintenance and need a second pollinator; the perfect combination of accent and fruit tree, needs well-drained soil and full sun Edible Qualities Granny Smith Apple is a small tree that is typically grown for its edible qualities.
 It produces large light green round apples (which are botanically known as 'pomes') with white flesh which are usually ready for picking from early to mid fall.
 The apples have a sweet taste and a crisp texture.
 The apples are most often used in the following ways: Features & Attributes Granny Smith Apple features showy clusters of lightly-scented white flowers with shell pink overtones along the branches in mid spring, which emerge from distinctive pink flower buds.
 It has forest green deciduous foliage.
 The pointy leaves turn yellow in fall.
 The fruits are showy light green apples carried in abundance in early fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
 This is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration; Aside from its primary use as an edible, Granny Smith Apple is sutiable for the following landscape applications; Planting & Growing Granny Smith Apple will grow to be about 20 feet tall at maturity, with a spread of 20 feet.
 It has a low canopy with a typical clearance of 4 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 50 years or more.
 This variety requires a different selection of the same species growing nearby in order to set fruit.
 This tree is typically grown in a designated area of the yard because of its mature size and spread.
 It should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.